logo

 3. Raw Moment by Lara Jackson (UK)

-Lara Jackson captured this young lioness as she failed to make a clean kill and began eating a wildebeest while still alive.
-The beautiful creature stared Lara down as she held down her prey with a paw.
+Lara Jackson captured this young lioness as she failed to make a clean kill and began eating a wildebeest while it was still alive.
+The beautiful creature stared at Lara as she held down her prey with a paw.

 "She was already quite full," Lara said.
-"Probably after feeding the night before, but she grabbed the opportunity for an easy meal."
+"Probably after feeding the night before, but she seized the opportunity for an easy meal."

 3. Raw Moment by Lara Jackson (UK)